MoritzGoeckel/MoLang/README.md

 - [ ] Functions

 ## Tests
-The entire project is unit tested with JUnit 5 and a current line coverage of 92%.
+The entire project is unit tested with JUnit 5 and the current line coverage is 92%.

 ### Assembly like interpreter
 If you like interpreters you might check out my [Assembly like interpreter](https://github.com/MoritzGoeckel/Assembly-ish-Interpreter) written in Node.js